Crawford92/DeliveryData/README.md

 - (DONE) Highest total pay, base pay, tip, active time, dash time, deliveries, and distance, by day (except distance)
 - (DONE) Highest distance and delivery time, by order
 ### TIER 2
-- Days with most deliveries per active time (with some minimum of active time, 4 or 6 hours?)
-- Does peak pay reduce tip (do people tip less on peak pay deliveries - avg tip w/ and w/o peak, also avg tip during normally peak hours without peak bonus e.g. friday night tips w/ and w/o peak)
+- Average time between deliveries, by day of week
+- Do people tip less at end of month?
-- Tips/Pay by restaurant genre (have to come up with genre definition scheme)
+- Earnings by restaurant genre (have to come up with genre definition scheme)
-- Restaurant with greatest variance of overall pay and of tip, need to normalize because there's like 300 chick fil a orders
+- Restaurant with greatest variance of overall pay and of tip
-- Worst paying restaurant (again, normalized)
-- Active time to shift time ratio across days (which has best/worst ratio, need to normalize across hours worked [thursday 1-3pm is different than thursday 5-8pm])
+- Correlations
 ### TIER 3
 - GPS Heatmap of pickup locations
 	- Heatmap by average delivery total, filterable by hour or day of week
 - Weather vs Pay metrics
 ### TIER 4
 - Whether or not to accept an order, given new data from offer and historical data from deliveries
+- Most profitable route speculations
 - How to make the most money